Okipa/laravel-brickables/README.md

 }
 ```

-Then, create a `MyNewBrickableBricksController` model that will extend the `Okipa\LaravelBrickables\Controllers\BricksController` one.
+Then, create a `MyNewBrickableBricksController` model which will extend the `Okipa\LaravelBrickables\Controllers\BricksController` one where you will add the image management treatments.

 ```php
 <?php